-Perhaps, one of the states closest to adopting euro is Bulgaria.
-The country joined EU in 2007, while its currency, the Bulgarian Lev (BGN), has been pegged to euro since the single currency inception in 1999.
+Perhaps, one of the states closest to adopting the Euro is Bulgaria.
+The country joined EU in 2007, while its currency, the Bulgarian Lev (BGN), has been pegged to the Euro since the single currency inception in 1999.
 The exchange rate of EUR/BGN is 1.96.
 As for the interest rate and the inflation rate, both of them are kept at the level of 1.4%, which meets ERM criteria.

 Recently, Bulgaria expressed its willingness to adopt the euro and the European Union backed the initiative.
 Furthermore, Bulgarian finance minister Vladislav Goranov and the central bank’s governor Dimitar Radev announced that they anticipate July 2019 to be the date of ERM II participation, while also joining the banking union.
 It will take 2 years onwards from July 2019 until the full adoption of the euro, i.e. in July 2021.